-I was working on a video on the physics of the Faraday cage and it became clear that not only do you need to talk about electric fields to explain the cage but that Faraday had actually created the idea of electric fields for that very purpose in 1837.
+I was working on a video on the physics of the Faraday cage and it became clear that not only do you need to talk about magnetic fields to explain the cage but that Faraday had actually created the idea of electric fields for that very purpose in 1837.
 Now I had known that Faraday had created the idea of magnetic fields which he called “lines of magnetic force” in 1831, and I knew that Faraday had added lines of electric force before 1846 when he admitted to the wild idea that maybe the light was a vibration of these lines, but I didn’t know the details of his creation of electric fields.

 The more I looked into it, the more meaningful it became.
 Faraday’s ideas of lines of force through space and vibrating lines of force in space, well, that is the backbone of all Physics today.
 Magnetic lines of force around magnets seem logical if you look at iron filings, but electric lines of force and electromagnetic waves?
 That took a truly unique brain.
 For that reason, I wanted to create a real deep dive into how and why Faraday did this, what we think he got right and wrong, and why these ideas were hated by almost everyone at the time.
 Just a little warning, most of my videos (and my new book: “The Lightning Tamers” which I have important news about at the end of the video), have about 80% personal stories and 20% science.
 This video, however, is the reverse (20% personal stories and 80% science), as I really want to get into the core of these ideas.